-College of Idaho offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
+College of Idaho offers a number of student services including nonremedial tutoring, women's center, placement service, health service, and health insurance.
 College of Idaho also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at College of Idaho, 25 percent have cars on campus.
 Alcohol is permitted for students of legal age at College of Idaho.

 |Students who have cars on campus||25%|